Attention Deficit Hyperactivity Disorder (ADHD) in Teens Facts

 - Treatment of ADHD usually involves some combination of organizational and/or educational changes, psychotherapy, and/or medication.

-- As anything that is ingested carries risk of side effects, it is important for the ADHD teen and his or her family to work closely with the prescribing doctor to decide whether treatment with medications is an appropriate intervention and if so, which and how much medication should be administered.
+- It is important for the ADHD teen and his or her family to work closely with the prescribing doctor to decide whether treatment with medications is an appropriate intervention.
+Monitoring for effectiveness and potential side effects of medications is also essential.